Made to order from 1 to 10,000 pieces on demand

 General Tolerances

-High Precision Tolerances: for critical applications the tolerance ranges from ±0.2 mm to ±0.5 mm.
-Tighter tolerances are achievable with advanced equipment and careful process control.
+High Precision Tolerances: ±0.2–0.5 mm for critical applications, achievable with advanced equipment and strict process control.

 Stamping